View across a London residential district showing a mix of Victorian terraces, mansion blocks, and converted flats stretching to the horizon.

 Finding three

-The area-level crime number hides three to seven times the variation underneath
+The area-level crime number hides the place you'd actually live

 Of every question a first-time buyer asks about an area, the most anxious one is "is it safe?"
 The way Google answers that question is by serving up a single number — a crime rate per thousand residents, or a colour-coded map, or a one-line verdict.
 The way the data actually answers it is much more interesting.

-Almost every London neighbourhood has wards inside it that differ from each other by a factor of two, three, sometimes more than six.
+Almost every London neighbourhood has wards inside it that differ from each other by a wide margin.
 Crime is not evenly spread across an area.
-It clusters.
-It clusters where the footfall is, where the night-time economy is, where the transport hubs are, where the shopping centres are.
-The streets two minutes away from those clusters can have a fraction of the recorded crime, and the streets two minutes the other way can have a multiple of it.
+It clusters — where the footfall is, where the night-time economy is, where the transport hubs and the shopping centres are.
+The streets two minutes from those clusters can carry a fraction of the recorded crime; the streets two minutes the other way, a multiple of it.

-The extreme example I found is Hounslow — the same Hounslow from the last section.
-The area-level crime rate is 138 incidents per thousand residents, modestly above the London average of 127.
+The area-level crime rate for Hounslow is 140.6 per thousand, modestly above the London average of 128.9.
 That looks like a tolerable middle-of-the-pack number.
-Inside Hounslow, the Hounslow Central ward records 354 incidents per thousand.
-The Hounslow South ward, fifteen minutes' walk away, records 52.
-Hounslow Central has 6.8 times the crime rate of Hounslow South.
+Inside Hounslow, the Hounslow Central ward records 371.8 per thousand.
+The Hounslow South ward, fifteen minutes' walk away, records 51.9.
 Both wards are inside the same area name.
 Both feed into the same Rightmove "Hounslow" listing.
 The estate agent will quote you the area number.
 Neither ward is the area number.

 Stratford deserves a paragraph of its own here.
 The area's top-line crime score looks alarming, and it drives a lot of bounced shortlists.
-Most of that score is theft — 5,188 recorded cases in the year to December 2025, concentrated at Westfield, the Stratford Centre, and the rail and Underground stations.
+Most of that score is theft — 4,820 recorded cases — concentrated at Westfield, the Stratford Centre, and the rail and Underground stations.
 Pickpocketing at a regional shopping mall is a real risk, but it is not what most buyers are asking about when they ask whether Stratford is safe.
-The people who live in residential Stratford, three streets away from the shopping centre, experience an entirely different crime profile from the one the area average implies.
+The people who live in residential Stratford, three streets from the shopping centre, experience an entirely different crime profile from the one the area average implies.

 Apply it